DirranShad/TextEffects/README.md

-# TWSpam - Pimp Your Text
+# TextEffects

-### A fork for a gui for TWSpam
+### A gui for TWSpam
-TWSpam is a bad name.
-Spamming is not the only thing this program does.<br><br>
+Pimp the text you input, and watch it automagically output the text to any textfield on your computer!.<br>

 **It Features:**
   1. Spam
   2. Number Spam